 On a Mac:

-Step 2: Record your Lecture (voice and computer screen)
+Step 2: Record your Lecture (with voice and the computer screen)

-It is recommended you break a long lecture into segments, with each segment being less than 10 minutes when students view it.
+It is recommended you break a long lecture into segments, with each segment being a video of 10 minutes or shorter in runtime.
 Learn how to Record Effective Microlectures.

 It is recommended you break a long lecture into segments, and when converted to video-format (.mp4 or .mov) each segment is less than 10 minutes long.
 Name the video segments of the presentation in the form of "Topic X: Part 1", "Topic X: Part 2", etc..
 Longer videos require you change a setting in your G-Suite Account (tutorial on accessing your R-MC G-Suite account).